Situational Graphs for Robot Navigation in Structured Indoor Environments: Related Works

 Recent advances in computer vision have led to development of scene graphs, generating a comprehensive graph of all the extracted semantic information from an environment along with the inter-relationships of the different semantic components within it.
 The pioneering work of 3D Scene Graph \cite{3d_scene_graph} creates an offline semi-autonomous framework using object detections over RGB images, generating a multi-layered hierarchical representation of the environment and it components, divided mainly in layers of camera, objects, rooms and building.

-Rosinol et al. \cite{kimera} extend the scene graph concept to environments with static and dynamic agents.
-It uses the Kimera Visual-Inertial Odometry (VIO) with object detection's to create a metric-semantic mesh which is then fed to scene generator creating the dynamic scene graph in an offline fashion.
-Though promising in terms of scene representation, a major drawback of these models is that they do not tightly couple the estimate of the scene graph with the state estimate of the SLAM framework, to simultaneously optimize them, thus generating a scene graph and a SLAM graph in an independent manner.
-The very recent work Hydra \cite{hydra} presents research in the direction of real-time scene graph generation as well as its optimization using loop closure constraints.
+Rosinol et al. \cite{kimera} extend the 3D scene graph concept to environments with static and dynamic agents.
+It uses the Kimera Visual-Inertial Odometry (VIO) \cite{kimera_only} with object detections to create a metric-semantic mesh which is then fed to a scene generator creating the dynamic scene graph in an offline fashion.
+SceneGraphFusion \cite{scene_graph_fusion} on the other hand, generates a real-time incremental 3D scene graph using RGB-D sequences, accurately handling partial and missed semantic data.
+Though promising in terms of scene representation, a major drawback of these models is that they do not tightly couple the estimate of the scene graph with the state estimate of the SLAM framework, to simultaneously optimize them, thus they generate a scene graph and a SLAM graph in an independent manner.
+The very recent work Hydra \cite{hydra}, presents research in the direction of real-time scene graph generation as well as its optimization using loop closure constraints.
 Our approach is aligned in a similar direction towards real-time scene graphs.
-However, compared to Hydra, ours creates the entire \textit{S-Graph} as an optimizable factor graph, being constrained as a whole whenever planar landmarks are observed and specifically linking the planar landmarks with novel topological constraints.
+However, compared to Hydra, ours creates the entire \textit{S-Graph} as an optimizable factor graph, being constrained as a whole whenever planar landmarks are observed and specifically linking the planar landmarks with our novel topological constraints.

-Thus, in this paper, we present a framework to generating online and real-time \textit{S-Graphs}, which bridges a gap in the current state-of-the-art: we incorporate the potential of scene graphs into traditional graph-SLAM frameworks by creating the multi-hierarchical models of the environment and simultaneously optimizing it along with the robot poses.
-We showcase state-of-the-art results in state estimation and 3D LiDAR mapping.